 Brake rotors are typically resurfaced any time a new set of brake pads is installed; after which, there is a short process of “bedding in”.
 This sometimes involves heat cycling that gives an operational cure to the pads themselves.

 In the case of ceramic pads, it transfers a certain amount of friction material into the rotor.
 In the event that this doesn’t go well (for whatever reason), sometimes, noise arises.
-A cure for that is sometimes to resurface the rotors and repeat the bedding in process.
+A cure for that is sometimes to resurface the rotors and repeat the bedding in the process.

 The second purpose of rotor turning is to provide two ideally flat, true, and parallel surfaces.
 If the surfaces of the rotor that the brake pads bear against aren’t perfectly true and parallel to each other, the brake pads will apply stopping force unevenly as the disk rotates – resulting in a feeling of brake pulsation.